Visualize Evidence Skillfully

 Eliminate Chart Junk

 Chart junk is anything that visually detracts from your central message.[2]
 This can include extra tick marks, grid lines, data markers, and 3-D effects that visually distract.
-It also can include redundant titles, legends, or data labels.
+It can also include redundant titles, legends, or data labels.
 With a chart, the simpler it is visually, the clearer it will be in communicating your intended message.

 Use Color Strategically